hf618/VERL/README.md

 ```
 @misc{huang2025explorationexploitationtradeoffhiddenstate,
-      title={Beyond the Exploration-Exploitation Trade-off: A Hidden State Approach for LLM Reasoning in RLVR},
+      title={Semantic-Space Exploration and Exploitation in RLVR for LLM Reasoning},
       author={Fanding Huang and Guanbo Huang and Xiao Fan and Yi He and Xiao Liang and Xiao Chen and Qinting Jiang and Faisal Nadeem Khan and Jingyan Jiang and Zhi Wang},
       year={2025},
       eprint={2509.23808},